BlasBenito/distantia/cran-comments.md

 ## Sixth Resubmission

 The plotMatrix() function didn't reset par() options after changing them.
 I failed at fixing the issue before.
 Now I have added "user.par <- graphics::par()" before modifying par(), and  "on.exit(graphics::par(user.par))" at the end of the function to reset par.
 I tested it and it should work.

+## Seventh Resubmission

+I didn't get that on.exit has to be right after changing the par options to save the user's par if the function crashes.
+I hope I fixed that correctly this time.